Suggestion: Watch the 10 minutes video tutorial before reading this article

 - Renewal (A trademark registration needs to be renewed every tenth year)

-- Registration fee: Basic fee KRW211000 and an additional fee of KRW211000 for each product class added (In case of multiple-registration).
+- Registration fee: Basic fee KRW211000 and an additional fee of KRW211,000 for each product class added (For multiple-registrations)

 KC – The Korean certification mark for electronics

-It takes around 45 days to receive the certification mark and the process when you apply for the KC mark is normally as following:
+It takes around 45 days to receive the certification mark and the application is normally as follows: